irvingpop/honeycomb-opentelemetry-swift/README.md

 Honeycomb wrapper for [OpenTelemetry](https://opentelemetry.io) on iOS and macOS.

-**STATUS: this library is EXPERIMENTAL.** Data shapes are unstable and not safe for production.
+**STATUS: this library is in BETA.** Data shapes are stable and safe for production.
 We are actively seeking feedback to ensure usability.

 ## Getting started